Set and achieve your biggest goals with coaching

 • Letters of recommendation

-• Passing scores on the GMAT or GRE
+• Passing scores on the admissions test for graduate school

-And this is where you’ll need to be honest with yourself about whether it’s a realistic goal.
-If you’re working full time, for example, will you really have the time and energy to study for the GMAT and then attend MBA courses?
+And this is where you'll need to be honest with yourself about whether it's a realistic goal.
+If you're working full time, for example, will you really have the time and energy to study for the entrance exam and then attend MBA courses?

-Picking a date for when you’ll reach your goal prevents you from drawing it out perpetually.
-If you decide on an outcome goal of obtaining your MBA within the next three years, you’ll likely have a higher commitment to that goal because of the time urgency.
-With a clear due date in mind, you’ll have more motivation.
-Plus, it helps with accountability: Your accountability partners will know when to check in with you.
+Picking a date for when you'll reach your goal prevents you from drawing it out indefinitely.
+If you decide on an outcome goal of obtaining your MBA within the next 3 years, you'll likely have a higher commitment to that goal because of the time urgency.
+With a clear due date in mind, you'll have greater motivation.
+Plus, it helps with accountability and your accountability partners will know when to check in with you.

-In reality, though, you’ll likely have more than just one deadline.
+In reality, though, you'll likely have more than just one deadline.
 When you break your goal down into milestones and baby steps (highly recommended), that makes it more manageable to achieve.
-So even though you want to graduate from an MBA program in three years, you’ll have smaller deadlines like the due date for taking the GMAT, submitting the application and so forth.
+So even though you want to graduate from an MBA program in 3 years, you'll have smaller deadlines like the due date for taking the entrance exam, submitting the application, and so forth.

 It’s rare that anyone achieves a goal completely on their own.
 Having emotional support from friends and family and accountability from someone like a colleague or a coach can be the difference between success and failure.